marcusoftnet/marcusoftnet.github.io/_posts/2018-06-12-testing-a-koa-application-with-supertest-using-asyncawait.md

 The same goes for `after` all the tests are run, we should close the server down; `after(() => { server.close() })`

-This means that the tests starts in a prestine state without take a long time.
+This means that the tests starts in a pristine state without take a long time.

 `beforeEach` test I want to do two things:

 - first completely wipe the (test) database so that each test knows the state they are testing against.
 This is accomplished by using the monk `users` collection and the `remove` function; `await users.remove({})`
-  - Remove returns a promise and we `await` the resovled promise before we continue
+  - Remove returns a promise and we `await` the resolved promise before we continue
   - We can use `await` in this method because it's marked as `async`
 - Second thing I want to do is to create the supertest `request` object, so that it's a fresh request object for each test.
 This is done with `request = supertest(server)`